Lexicon of Musical Invective: Much ado about nothing

 Mahler is good at something..."
 When I want to obtain a very soft sound, I entrust it to an instrument that can only produce it at the cost of extreme difficulty".

-The term Sound and Fury, which was the inspiration for the title of a Faulkner novel, is specifically defined in the Lexicon of Musical Invective: A critic from Boston and one from New York both employed the term, a few days apart—on February 22 and 28, 1896—regarding the same work: Richard Strauss' Till Eulenspiegel symphonic poem:
+This phrase, “sound and fury,” later inspiring William Faulkner’s novel of the same title, was used explicitly in musical criticism to describe overwhelming orchestration or overblown effects.
+Two near-simultaneous examples from Boston and New York in February 1896 applied it to Richard Strauss' Till Eulenspiegel symphonic poem:

 Overall, it’s hard to summarize this remarkable musical earthquake better than by stating that it’s full of sound and fury, and that it signifies—something.

 — Louis Elson, Boston Daily Advertiser, April 27, 1896, regarding Tchaikovsky's 1812 Overture.

 The presence of a jazz theme was a poor choice, but Mr. Copland surrounded it with all the machinery of sound and fury, and the roughest, most modernist fury possible.

 — Samuel Chotzinoff, New York World, February 4, 1927, regarding Piano Concerto.

-In general, Nicolas Slonimsky states, "A young music always seems louder to old ears.
-Beethoven was noisier than Mozart; Liszt was louder than Beethoven; Strauss louder than Liszt; Schönberg and Stravinsky louder than all their predecessors combined."
+Slonimsky observes a historical pattern in the perception of musical loudness and intensity: “A young music always seems louder to old ears.
+Beethoven was noisier than Mozart; Liszt louder than Beethoven; Strauss louder than Liszt; Schönberg and Stravinsky louder than all their predecessors combined."

-It is rare, however, that a composer gives both "too much" and "too little" music to his listeners.
-Gustav Mahler accomplished this feat, according to the following critique:
+While the majority of invective targets excessive musical elaboration, critics occasionally noted the opposite: insufficient material extended across excessive duration.
+Gustav Mahler’s works were singled out for this duality:

 Mahler had very little to say in his Symphony No. 5, and took an improbable amount of time to say it.
 His style is ponderous, his material weightless.

 — The New York Sun, December 5, 1913.